SamJin98/samjin98/README.md

 ## 🌟 My Interests

-My academic and research endeavors focus on machine learning, data mining, computer vision, and generative models.
-I am particularly fascinated by the applications of these fields in image and video editing and synthesis.
+My academic and research endeavors focus on machine learning, deep learning, generative models, and LLMs.
+I am particularly fascinated by the applications of these fields in real world use cases.

 ## 🤝 Contributions